 This course provides students with the opportunity to reflect on clinical experiences.
 Topics include ethical situations, quality assurance, organizational structures/operations, and clinical problem solving.
 The collaborative relationship between the physical therapist and the physical therapist assistant will be reinforced.
 The importance of lifelong learning is emphasized.
+2021-2022 Catalog 202 www.mchs.edu

 PREREQUISITES: PSY 202, PTA 204.
 COREQUISITES: PTA 232, PTA 234, PTA 235 Mode of delivery: face-to-face.
 1 lecture hour.
 Spring semester.